After 40 years of WFTGA Conventions for Tourist Guides, we are fundamentally transforming our approach.

 How local examples demonstrate your Convention theme

-Tourism experiences that don’t exist yet but could
+Tourism experiences that do not exist yet but could

 Local contacts who could enhance programmes